-First Look: ADO.NET and InterSystems IRIS
+First Look: ADO.NET and InterSystems Products

 To give you a taste of the ADO.NET Managed Provider without bogging you down in details, we’ve kept this exploration simple.
 These activities are designed to only use the default settings and features, so that you can acquaint yourself with the fundamentals of the feature without having to deal with details that are off-topic or overly complicated.
 When you bring ADO.NET to your production systems, there may be things you will need to do differently.
 Be sure not to confuse this exploration of ADO.NET with the real thing!
 The sources provided at the end of this document will give you a good idea of what is involved in using ADO.NET in production.

-ADO.NET is a database technology from the Microsoft .NET Framework that provides access to data sources.
+ADO.NET is a data access technology from the Microsoft .NET Framework that provides access to data sources.
 It is used to establish database connectivity and provides a standard, reliable way for .NET Framework programmers to connect to many types of data sources or perform operations on them with SQL.
 Connecting to InterSystems IRIS via the ADO.NET Managed Provider is simple, especially if you’ve used ADO.NET before.
 Establishing an ADO.NET connection to InterSystems IRIS from a .NET application allows you to run SQL commands against InterSystems IRIS databases from your .NET application.

 If you’re new to InterSystems IRIS but familiar with .NET and SQL, you can use your existing expertise right away to help you become familiar with the database platform.
 You can test ADO.NET connections and SQL commands in a development environment with just a few lines of code.

 InterSystems IRIS is a fully compliant implementation of the ADO.NET specification.
 The InterSystems ADO.NET Managed Provider provides easy relational access to data.
 It processes ADO.NET method calls from applications and submits SQL requests to InterSystems IRIS.
 It then returns results to the calling application — in this case, your .NET application.